-With this acquisition, Stryker was able to boost its presence in the spine, orthopedic, video endoscopy, and neurotechnology markets.
+Founded in 2015, Cardan is developing robotics and navigation technologies for spinal procedures.
+Spencer Stiles, president of Stryker’s orthopedics and spine group.
+This acquisition brings expertise in advanced imaging and robotics as well as a robust product pipeline that adds to Stryker’s portfolio and will allow the spine division to provide more complete procedural solutions, including sales, service, and support, With this acquisition, Stryker was able to boost its presence in the spine, orthopedic, video endoscopy, and neurotechnology markets.
 It has also granted Stryker’s spine division access to the intraoperative imaging software by Mobius, which aligns with their navigation and implants portfolio.

 In August 2019, the U.S. Department of Defense entered into a contract with Arthrex worth up to $375 million for hospital equipment and accessories.
 This deal had been initiated a year prior from a direct sales pitch presented directly to the department head, allowing them to win amongst 58 other companies.
 The contract enabled all military hospitals, U.S. Department of Veterans Affairs hospitals, and municipal and community hospitals that serve the military to place any orders for Arthrex products through an electronic catalog.

-Overall, the European Video Endoscopy market size has reached a valuation of €675 million in 2020.
+Overall, the Global Video Endoscopy market size has reached a valuation of $6.5 million in 2020.
 Competitive pressures within the market are expected to continue driving its growth, allowing it to exceed $7.8 billion in 2027.